 Here’s what you can do to contribute to our prevention efforts and abide by the face-covering regulation:

-Comply with the requirement by wearing an approved face covering—a face mask, cloth face covering, or face shield.
+Comply with the requirement by wearing an approved face covering—a face mask or cloth face covering.
 Encourage others to do the same with kindness, respect, and positive reinforcement.

 Get face masks through the university – they are available at the UO Card Office in the EMU.

 Plan for your response should you encounter someone without a mask.
 Here are some suggestions:

 Lead with inquiry and curiosity rather than assertion and judgment.
 “Have you heard that UO now requires face coverings on campus?”

 Kindly share your expectations.
 “Do you have a mask with you that you can wear while we are working near each other?”
 Offer a disposable mask, if available, for use in the moment.

 Provide information and a respectful reminder of the regulation.
 “The UO website has helpful information about the face-covering regulation and how to get a mask if you need one.
 For example, anyone can drop by the UO Card Office in the EMU anytime to get one.”

 Assume positive intent.
 Your responsibility is to ensure your own compliance and reinforce expectations with others.
 As a coworker or bystander, it is not your role or responsibility to enforce the regulations.